MariamAlaa25/Multiclass-Classification-with-Fashion-MNIST-Using-Keras-ANN-Only-/README.md

 Objective
 ------------------------------------------------------------
-The goal is to build a multiclass classification model using Keras with TensorFlow backend to classify fashion items from the Fashion MNIST dataset.
+The goal is to build a multiclass classification model using Keras with TensorFlow backend to classify fashion items from the Fashion MNIST dataset using ANN.

 Dataset Description
 -------------------------------------------------------------